HYPNOSIS FOR CHILDBIRTH aka HYPNOBIRTHING.

 m) significantly decreases the risk of mothers becoming depressed after birth (postpartum depression).

-***Please note while some women do have painless births, total pain elimination cannot be guaranteed with hypnosis as each pregnancy and labour is unique.***
+***Please be advised that while some women do have painless births, total pain elimination cannot be guaranteed with hypnosis as each pregnancy and labour is unique.***

-Due to the high cost and limited availability of suitable office space I am providing Hypnosis for Childbirth classes entirely via Skype now.
-Classes by Skype are just as effective, less expensive and more accessible.
+I am providing Hypnosis for Childbirth classes entirely via ZOOM Video Conferencing or Skype now.
+Classes by ZOOM or Skype are just as effective, less expensive and more accessible.

 Here are some highlights of some important past studies.